 - Any other problems or issues that could affect the safety of enrolled subjects or the integrity of data for the study.

-To stay apprised of NIDCR-supported clinical study activities and progress, the Program Official may request that the awardee provide reports and documentation of study status, at intervals agreed upon by the Program Official and the awardee.
+To stay apprised of NIDCR-supported clinical study activities and progress, NIDCR may request that the recipient provide reports and documentation of study status, safety, and quality, at intervals agreed upon by NIDCR and the recipient.
 Examples of information that may be requested include:

 - Screening, enrollment, and retention reports for each clinical site